- Our Services

 Providing thermal comfort without excess space conditioning costs is one of the primary requirements of buildings.
 Therefore, thermal control is an important aspect in almost all buildings.
 Understanding heat transfer and the temperature distribution through building materials and assemblies is also important for assessing energy use, thermal comfort, thermal movements, durability, and the potential for moisture problems.
-Heat flow occurs through the building enclosure via opaque enclosure elements, is directly transferred into the building by solar radiation through windows, is carried along with air across the enclosure by unintentional leakage and ventilation, and can be generated within the building by occupants and their activities.
 The control of heat flow in buildings requires insulation layers compromised with few thermal bridges, an effective air barrier system, good control of solar radiation, and management of interior heat generation.

 Heat flow can be a transient or a steady process.
 In the transient state, temperature and/or heat flow vary with time.
 Steady-state heat flow occurs when the temperature and heat flow reach a stable equilibrium condition that does not vary with time.
 Depending on the particular problem, the assumption of steady-state conditions may provide sufficiently accurate predictions of actual heat flow and temperature conditions.
 However, for some problems the assumption of steady flow can result in significant errors.